rackerlabs/technical-blog/_posts/2014-09-10-running-coreos-and-kubernetes.markdown

  You can follow Mike on Twitter @mikemetral and Github as metral.
 ---

-Docker, CoreOS and Kuberentes are new, emerging technologies that are shifting the way cloud infrastructure & applications are designed, consumed and managed.
+Docker, CoreOS and Kubernetes are new, emerging technologies that are shifting the way cloud infrastructure & applications are designed, consumed and managed.
 Their influence in the community is equatable to the movement started by virtual machines & management